CodeFarmer2024/CodeFarmer2024.github.io/source/_posts/In-a-time-of-economic-downturn-and-constant-layoffs-why-did-I-foolishly-give-up-a-high-paying-job.md

 + Looking at this period from a future perspective, I’m willing to consider what seems like an irrational choice now could be the right one.
 Of course, it might also be wrong, but I'm ready to accept that risk.

 + Work can sometimes serve as an escape from life.
-Many people resist change and lack the energy to contemplate it, drifting through life while overlooking important matters.
-I often ponder what I would do if I weren’t under financial pressure.
+Many people resist change and lack the energy to reflect on it, drifting through life and overlooking important issues.
+I often wonder what I would do if I weren't under financial pressure.
 At this point, I wouldn't choose to maintain the status quo.
 In the long run, money is just a number; it's quite sad to spend years earning it for things we don’t enjoy without daring to let go.
-As I grow older, I find myself reevaluating the meaning of life, health, and the loss of loved ones.
+As I age, I find myself reevaluating the meaning of life, health, and the loss of loved ones.

 ## 3. Rejecting the Notion That Money Equals Success